TomKadavil/TomKadavil.github.io/back_testing/back_testing.md

 Typically, this involves a programmer coding the idea into the proprietary language hosted by the trading platform.

-We employ statistical modelling such as
+### Statistical modelling

 - **Regression**

 - **Clustering**

 - **PCA , principal component analysis**

         ![](pca.jpeg)

 - **The autocovariance function (ACF)** is a very useful statistical tool for studying the dependence properties of a time series.
 The ACF is our formal tool for detecting non-stationarity in a time series.
 Plotting and visualizing the correlation structure of the series is the second step after plotting and visualizing the series itself.

 ## Neural nets for predictions